knudsem/leo-assignment/README.md

 Assignment for front-end end developer job for leO company

+Done with React, Axios and reactstrap

-This is a react-github app that allow you to search users and view their profiles(following, followers , repos) It is also showing the number of users and able to go to their profile directly on github
+This is github user search app that allow you to search and view github profiles(following, followers , repos) It is also showing the number of users and able to go to their profile directly on github

 Go to the file directory